Housekeeping

 Map Name Conventions and Scale – Don’t Let the Name Fool You:

-At what scale would the data for grid map 093G7 be produced ?
-As 093G7 does not follow any of the naming conventions we have seen thus far (NTS or BC TRIM), there is no way of knowing what data set or scale of data is referenced.
-If the naming conventions were correctly written, then 093G07 is 1:50,000 NTS and 093G007 is BC TRIM 1:20,000 data.
+At what scale would the data for grid map 093G7 be produced?
+If we scroll back to the flow chart showing the different map scale naming conventions, we can see that 093G7 doesn’t follow any of the naming conventions we have seen so far for NTS or BC TRIM.
+Because 093G7 doesn’t match the naming structures we’ve seen (‘3-digit, 1 letter, 2-digit‘ for 1:50,000 NTS data OR ‘3-digit, 1 letter,(period) 3-digit’ for 1:20,000 TRIM data) there is no way of knowing what data set or scale of data is referenced.
+If the naming conventions were correctly written, then 093G07 would refer to 1:50,000 NTS data, and 093G007 would refer to BC TRIM 1:20,000 data.
 Note the two digits for the sixteen 1:50,000 sheets, and the three digits for the 100 TRIM sheets.
 TRIM map sheet numbers are also written as 093G.007 using a period before the sheet number.

 To add to the mix: You may still find 1:50,000 scale paper maps from the NTS system in east and west sheets.
 For example, 093G16E and 093G16W were printed at a time when they split the 1:50,000 sheets into E and W halves.
-This map sheet was possibly never updated.
+If you find a map sheet like this, it is likely well out of date and if you are looking for up-to-date data, you’d be better off finding a different sheet.

 Comparison of image with 1:50,000 map vectors